Functional constituency (Hong Kong): History

-The Labour constituency returns three seats and the others return one each.

 By 2000, the seat held by Urban Council and Regional Council were dissolved by Chief Executive Tung Chee Hwa, the two seats were replaced by Catering and District Council.
 The District Council would be renamed to District Council (First) by 2012, as a result of the addition of a special Functional Constituency having candidates from District Council but with a different range of electors, named District Council (Second).

 In 2021, the National People's Congress initiated a decision to change the electoral rule in Hong Kong.
-As a result of this decision, the five District Council (Second) seats were abolished alongside the District Council (First) and Information Technology constituencies, while Health Services was merged with Medical to form the Medical and Health Service FC.
-Three new constituencies were created, namely the Commercial (Third), the Technology and Innovation, and the HKSAR deputies to the National People's Congress, HKSAR members of the National Committee of the Chinese People's Political Consultative Conference, and representatives of relevant national organisations.
+As a result of this decision, the five District Council (Second) seats and the District Council (First) constituency were abolished; Information Technology was replaced by Technology and Innovation; and Health Services was merged with Medical to form the Medical and Health Service.
+Commercial (Third) and HKSAR deputies to the National People's Congress, HKSAR members of the National Committee of the Chinese People's Political Consultative Conference, and representatives of relevant national organisations, both heavily pro-China, were created.

+Electorates

+The electoral base is non-uniform, and there may be institutional votes or individual votes.
+Chris Patten had once called some of the functional constituencies as "rotten boroughs".
+The Standing Committee of the National People's Congress (NPCSC) refers to the participation of the business block vote in the affairs of Hong Kong as "balanced participation", deciding in 2004 that "Any change...shall conform to principles such as being compatible with the social, economic, political development of Hong Kong, being conducive to the balanced participation of all sectors and groups."

+In 2021, the Government published details of the electoral base of the functional constituencies as follows:

+Under the 2021 Hong Kong electoral changes, 28 functional constituencies return 30 members.
+The Labour Functional Constituency returns three members by plurality block voting.
+The other FCs return one member each with first-past-the-post voting.
+A number of seats with restricted suffrage were uncontested until 2021 as reportedly ordered by the Chinese authorities.